PRIDE-CGE Summer Institute in Cardiovascular Genetics & Epidemiology

 Washington University in St. Louis, School of Medicine, now offers an all-expense paid summer institute in genetic epidemiology, initiated and funded by the NHLBI, for the purpose of increasing diversity in the biomedical research workforce.
-Junior faculty from Under Represented Minority population groups and faculty with disabilities qualify for this opportunity.
+Junior faculty from under-represented population groups and faculty with disabilities qualify for this opportunity.
 They must also be research-oriented holding a doctoral degree, such as the PhD, MD, DO, DVM or transitioning post-doctorate trainee.

 The Summer Institute is designed to prepare the participants to work at the interface of genetic epidemiology, bioinformatics, cardiovascular disease, and other heart, lung, blood and sleep disorders.